swissquote/crafty/docs/Why.md

 ### Update frequency

-Almost all of the tools we use in this project are update more than once a month.
+Almost all the tools we use in this project are update more than once a month.
 Keeping the more than 70 dependencies up to date on this project is a continuous task.
 But it would be even more complex if it needs to be done on all Swissquote projects separately.

 ### Compatibility

-The tools and plugins are carefully picked to work together.
-We made many Pull Requests to various projects to ensure they are compatible with one another and we keep track of the open problems.
+The tools and plugins are chosen to work together.
+We made Pull Requests to some projects to ensure they are compatible with one another and we keep track of the open problems.

 ### Configurability